hoobie4792/session-vs-cookie-demo/README.md

 ## Instructions

+1. Fork and clone this repo
-1. Start the rails server (rails s)
+2. Start the rails server (rails s)
-2. Go to [localhost:3000](localhost:3000) on your web browser
+3. Go to [localhost:3000](localhost:3000) on your web browser
-3. Play around and watch the session and value cookies update
+4. Play around and watch the session and value cookies update

 ## What I learned / observed
 * You can store much more data in regular cookies